 Porto’s perhaps most famous for giving port wine its name and it will come as no surprise that visits to the UNESCO World Heritage Site’s port cellars are a popular tourist draw.
-There’s much more to experience in the city however and certainly one attraction you won’t fail to miss is Porto’s biggest landmark the Ponte D Luis I Bridge which offers fantastic views, as does Clerigos Tower.
+There’s much more to experience in the city and one attraction you won’t fail to miss is Porto’s biggest landmark, the Ponte D Luis I Bridge which offers fantastic views, as does Clerigos Tower.
 Zona Ribeirinha is the city’s historic wharf area and is a great place in which to relax and soak up the atmosphere.

-Regua acts as the port of call for the historic town of Lamego, which is home to a key pilgrimage site in the form of the 14th century Sanctuary of Our Lady of Remedies, which features some beautiful decoration of Moorish and Baroque influence.
-The shrine isn’t the town’s only historic attraction as you can also explore its splendid Gothic cathedral and 12th century castle.
+Regua acts as the port of call for the historic town of Lamego, which is home to a key pilgrimage site in the form of the 14th-century Sanctuary of Our Lady of Remedies, which features some beautiful decoration of Moorish and Baroque influence.
+The shrine isn’t the town’s only historic attraction as you can also explore its splendid Gothic cathedral and 12th-century castle.
 Some river cruise lines also offer excursions from the town to Quinta do Seixo, one of the area’s key vineyards for producing port wine.

 The section of your journey as you approach Barca d’Alva is one of the most scenic of your Douro river cruise, as you’ll pass both sweeping vineyards and natural rock formations before traversing two of the Douro’s locks.
 Your stop here will likely involve a trip to the lofty Figueira de Castelo Rodrigo, a historic parish which dates back to the 16th century and offers a wealth of charming streets and buildings to experience.